-A preference relation \succ is fully rational (i.e., asymmetric, transitive and connected) if and only if A{\succ} is consistent, because we have built the rationality conditions on preferences into the logic.
-Under this construction, a judgment aggregation function (for opinionated judgment sets) represents a preference aggregation function, and majority voting as defined above corresponds to pairwise majority voting in the standard Condorcetian sense.
+Since we have built the rationality conditions on preferences into the notion of consistency governing the logic, a preference relation \succ is fully rational (i.e., asymmetric, transitive and connected) if and only if A{\succ} is consistent.
+Moreover, a judgment aggregation function (for opinionated judgment sets) represents a preference aggregation function, and majority voting as defined above corresponds to pairwise majority voting in the standard Condorcetian sense.